fredrkl/net-recap/records-explorer/README.md

 ## Record vs Record Class

 Specifying `Record Class` instead of only `Record` is not necessary.
 The `Record` keyword is enough to define a record type.
 The `Record Class` is to used to make it more explicit.

+- `record class` is an alias for `record`.
+- `record struct` is used to define a value type record.

+## Constructor

+When you define primary constructors in a record, the compiler will generate a constructor for you.
+You can also define additional constructors in a record.
+The additional constructors must call the primary constructor.

 In summary:
 - **Reference type records** (default) are stored on the heap.